 You want kale in your diet.
 On of the top reasons is because kale is an excellent protection against diabetes.
 It contains antioxidants and fiber and it is about the healthiest food on the planet.
 The intake of fiber from kale can lower glucose levels in type 1 diabetics.
 It also improves lipids, insulin, and blood sugar levels as well.
-You can try but you won’t find a healthier vegetable!
+How is kale good for diabetics?

 Kale contains a very important antioxidant called alpha-lipoic acid.
 Studies were performed in diabetes patients showing that it helps in raising insulin sensitivity, lowering glucose levels, and helping to prevent changes that are oxidative stress induced.
 There’s also a chance that it lowers peripheral neuropathy.

 I have neuropathy with numbness in my feet and I take alpha-lipoic acid everyday to help me with it.
 Your body does produce it naturally but kale can help by adding to it daily.

 Studies were done where alpha-lipoic acid, instead of getting through regular diet, was used in higher dosages intravenously.

 When you learn about what works for your body and your health, it makes life a bit easier.
 By the way, kale was tagged as one of the nine healthiest foods for diabetes by Reader’s Digest magazine.

 Alpha-lipoic acid is also linked to reducing your risk for diabetes and depression as well.
 The Omega-3 fatty acids in kale are especially beneficial.
 Since being overweight and having diabetes can take a toll on your brain, kale is the champion in the fight against these two.

 Your brain cells and blood vessels age much faster and aid in your brain becoming inflamed.
 The fiber it contains helps you with a much better health in your stomach, keeps you feeling full, and at the same time will not spike your blood sugar because it is a natural low carbohydrate food.